mndk0076/mndk0076.github.io/README.md

 The C file *greenLight.c* is just there to initiate the green light for use during the scanning process.
 It just blinks the led in green for 1/10th of the second.
 I recommend leaving it as is.

 The Shell Script file *scanqr.sh* is where the bulk of the program lies.
 It starts off by compiling and executing *greenLight.c*.
 Then it defines a few variables for storing information.
-Every session of script execution produces a file called "scan" followed by a timestamp and the .txt extention.
+Every session of script execution produces a file called "scan" followed by a timestamp and the .txt extension.
 You can change the output filename by editing the variable $ScanResult.
 ```bash
 # Name of scan results file
 ScanResult="$cwd/scan_$DATE.txt"
 ```

-The fuction *scan()* initiates zbarcam to scan QR codes and then kills the task after saving the output.
-It even asks the user to scan multiple entires.
+The function *scan()* initiates zbarcam to scan QR codes and then kills the task after saving the output.
+It even asks the user to scan multiple entries.
 Since it's using zbarcam you apply modifications by using flags like *--prescale* to set the resolution of the scanning resolution.
 ```bash
 function scan() {
   zbarcam --raw --prescale=320x240 /dev/video0 > $tmp &